Overview

 During the morning, late afternoon, and evening, the trees make it shady.
 At night, the temperature generally drops about 20 to 40 degrees Fahrenheit from what it was during the day.
 Clear nights will be cooler than cloudy ones.

 Plan on wearing summer running attire during the day and mild-winter gear for the night.
-Don’t make the big mistake of being in the dark without at least a jacket.
+You should have at least a jacket with you after dark.

 Wildlife